VidCoin/VidCoin-Android-SDK/README.md

 Versions **1.1.0 and before** have been disabled.
 Make sure your app runs the latest version available for maximum compatibility.

 ##Changelog

+###v1.3.0
+*(Released on 25 Oct.
+2016)*

+* New improved UI for better user experience, with vertical ads support, lighter memory impact and many other improvements
+* Overall stabilization and improvements

 ###v1.2.2
 *(Released on 28 Jul.
 2016)*